pt-dot/DOTFlatButton/README.md

 pod "DOTFlatButton"
 ```

-Select your UIButton and on Custom Class, Input DOTFlatColor Name
+Select your UIButton and on Custom Class, Input DOTFlatButton_Color_Name

 ## Author